Supported Employment Services Award pay rates

 You can find current rates of pay including penalty rates, allowances and casual rates of pay by using our Pay and Conditions Tool.

-Changes to supported wage assessments
+Supported wage assessments

 Employees with disability covered by the SES Award can be paid a supported wage.
 This is the higher of: